mitrovic95/my-resume/README.md

 ## How to use

-best-resume-ever requires at least node v.8.5.0.
+my-resume requires at least node v.8.5.0.

 1. Clone this repository.

 2. Run `npm install`.

-3. Customize your resume in the `resume/` directory: edit your data `data.yml` and replace your profile-picture `id.jpg`.

-4. Preview resumes with `npm run dev`.

-5. Export with `npm run export`.
+3. Export with `npm run export`.

 All resumes will be exported to the `pdf/` folder.